patilli/Annotation-Tool/README.md

 No special packages are required.

-An easy way to manage virtual python environments is to use Anaconda: https://docs.anaconda.com/anaconda/install/index.html
+An easy way to manage virtual python environments is to use Anaconda: https://docs.anaconda.com/anaconda/install/index.html It is not required to have Anaconda installed, the default python environment should be sufficient.

 ## Usage